iMac vs Microsoft Surface Studio

 Read more: Complete guide to Siri on Mac

 Let’s first start with the display, the main talking point for both the iMac 5K and Surface Studio.
-As briefly mentioned above, the iMac 5K has a slightly smaller display than the Surface Studio, measuring in at 27- compared to 28in, but it’s the technology inside that makes the two wildly different.
+As mentioned above, the iMac 5K has a slightly smaller display than the Surface Studio, measuring in at 27- compared to 28in, but it’s the technology inside that makes the two wildly different.

-However, one advantage that the Surface Studio does have is that it is touchscreen-enabled, and can register up to 10 points of contact at the same time.
-It allows you to use both the Surface Pen and Surface Dial directly on the display, as well as your fingers to navigate your way around Windows 10.
+However, one advantage that the Surface Studio does have is that it is a touchscreen that can register up to 10 points of contact at the same time.
+This allows you to use both the Surface Pen and Surface Dial directly on the display, as well as your fingers to navigate your way around Windows 10.

-Microsoft also allow Surface Studio users the option of changing the colour profile of the display on-the-fly, enabling users to quickly switch between Adobe sRGB, DCI-P3 and Vivid Colour profiles, again highlighting Microsoft’s focus on creatives with the PC.
+Microsoft also allows Surface Studio users the option of changing the colour profile of the display on-the-fly, enabling users to quickly switch between Adobe sRGB, DCI-P3 and Vivid Colour profiles, again highlighting Microsoft’s focus on creatives with the PC.

 Processor and memory

 What about RAM?
-All variants of the iMac 5K feature 8GB of RAM, comprised of two 4GB sticks, with the option of boosting that up to 16- or 32GB if you’re happy to pay a little extra on top.
+All variants of the iMac 5K feature 8GB of RAM as standard, comprised of two 4GB sticks, with the option of boosting that up to 64GB if you’re happy to pay a little extra on top.